 - Gain experience in work placements where you can put theory into practice

-- Study a course approved by the Health and Care Professions Council
+- Study a course approved by Social Work England

 - Apply for a bursary from the Department of Health and you may be eligible for funding towards your tuition fees and work placement travel expenses.